-- Show rehabilitation and favorable future prospects from counselors, social service agencies, etc. to meet concerns about past activity that would otherwise affect tenancy. - Might be able to obtain support letter from probation officer (practice varies) - Letter from criminal defense attorney might be helpful - More will need to be shown if the activity is relatively serious, shows a repeated pattern, is recent, or if only recently discharged from custody.
+- Show rehabilitation and favorable future prospects from counselors, social service agencies, etc. to meet concerns about past activity that would otherwise affect tenancy. - Might be able to obtain support letter from probation officer (practice varies) - Letter from criminal defense attorney might be helpful - Will need to show more mitigation if the activity is relatively serious, shows a repeated pattern, is recent, or if only recently discharged from custody.